 Between the 8th-9th centuries, a dispute over the use of icons in worship rocked the Christian world.
-In subsequent years, philosophical and theological differences between western and eastern branches of the Christian movement resulted in greater estrangement.
+In subsequent years. philosophical and theological differences between western and eastern branches of the Christian movement resulted in greater estrangement.
 In the Schism of 1054, the leaders of the 2 branches, the Pope in Rome and the Patriarch in Constantinople (present-day Istanbul), excommunicated each other.
-The end result was a permanent division between the Roman Catholic Church and Eastern Orthodox tradition tradition of the Eastern Roman or Byzantine Empire.
-Gradually, Romanians in Transylvania also became adherents of this branch of Christianity.
+The end result was a permanent division between the Roman Catholic Church and Fastern Orthodox tradition.

-In subsequent centuries, Wallachia and Moldavia became religiously and culturally aligned with the Eastern Orthodox
+In subsequent centuries.
+Wallachia and Moldavia became religiously and culturally aligned with the Fastern Orthodox tradition of the Eastern Roman or Byzantine Empire, Gradually, Romanians in Transvlvania also became adherents of this branch of Christianity.